 The moves came shortly after the Dallas City Council approved bike-share regulations in June 2018.
-The Dallas Morning News reported that bike-share companies would be required to pay an initial $808 application fee as well as a fee of $21 per bike to operate in the city.
+The Dallas Morning News reported that bike-share companies would be required to pay an initial $808 application fee and a fee of $21 per bike to operate in the city.

 When a bike-share company receives a complaint, it must pick up the bike within two hours (Monday through Friday between 6 a.m. and 6 p.m.) or within 12 hours at any other time.
 Residents file complaints by calling 311, and KDFW-TV reported in June 2018 that Dallas had received about 3,200 complaints about bikes since September 2017.

-The dockless bike-sharing phenomenon in Dallas is not entirely dead, as Lime continues to operate.
+Dallas’s dockless bike-sharing phenomenon is not dead as Lime continues to operate.
 Garland-based VBikes also continues to rent dockless bikes in the city.